geoyjing/geoyjing.github.io/content/people.md

   <p><strong>📢 Current Opening</strong> </p>
  <p>
     I am seeking a self-motivated Master’s student to join my research group as a Graduate Research Assistant.
-    My research focuses on GIScience, transportation geography, and spatial networks, with particular interest in applying GIS and network science methods to study transportation systems and human mobility.
-Broadly, my work investigates how people move and interact within cities, how these patterns are shaped by spatial structure and the built environment, and how they relate to socioeconomic outcomes.
+   The group's research focuses on GIScience, transportation geography, and spatial networks, with particular interest
+    in applying GIS and network science methods to study transportation systems and human mobility.
+We study how people move and interact within cities, how these patterns are shaped by spatial structure and the built environment, and how they relate to socioeconomic outcomes.
   </p>